karec/pimimports/README.md

 ## Configure your application ##

-You can configure the application for your need, you only add to update the file
+You can configure the application for your need, you only need to update the file

 ```